kyma-project/community/sig-and-wg/wg-knative/kyma-eventing-use-case.md

 ![](assets/integrate-3rd-party-publish.png)

-An event in the third party messaging system such as `Google PubSub` can be captured by Kyma to trigger a business action in the application.
+An Event in a third-party messaging system can be captured by Kyma to trigger a certain business logic in the application.

 ![](assets/integrate-3rd-party-consume.png)